ChevyRay/crunch-rs/README.md

 # Crunch
 A rectangle packer, written in Rust, for cramming lots of rectangles into a larger one.
-It is designed primarily with sprite-packing in mind (eg. to create a sprite-atlases or CSS image sheets).
+It is designed primarily with sprite-packing in mind (eg. to create sprite-atlases or CSS image sheets).

 It is very fast, and very single-minded.
 It also seems to be able to pack *very* densely, often surprising me at how much % of space it can fill.